Proforma - Script Examples

 Review by a clinical immunology/allergy specialist should occur to:

-This should include a comprehensive history, clinical examination, appropriate use and interpretation of allergy testing.
+This should include a comprehensive history, clinical examination, appropriate use and interpretation of allergy testing and under some circumstances, deliberate challenge to prove or disprove allergy.

 This should document the following;

-- Instructions on how to use the adrenaline autoinjector
+- Instructions on how to use the adrenaline autoinjector; and

-ASCIA Action Plans for Anaphylaxis for both adrenaline autoinjectors brands are available from www.allergy.org.au and contain electronic fields to allow online completion of patient information.
+ASCIA Action Plans for Anaphylaxis for both brands of adrenaline autoinjectors are available from www.allergy.org.au and contain electronic fields to allow online completion of patient information.

-- Ensure the adrenaline autoinjector has not expired.
+- Ensure the adrenaline autoinjector has not expired; and

-- Determine whether specialist review if required to ascertain if the allergy persists
+- Determine whether specialist review is required to ascertain if the allergy persists, new allergies have developed or review is required.

 Any acute onset of hypotension or bronchospasm or upper airway obstruction where anaphylaxis is considered possible, even if typical skin features are not present